dziegel/cpp_event_framework/README.md

 - History support
 - Unhandled event support
 - Deferred event support (needs external framework)
-- Possibility to use same handler/entry/exit function for multiple states because state is passed as argument to functions
 - Independent of event type (can be int, enum, shared pointer...)
-- Can be aggregated by class using the statemachine
 - Designed to call member functions of a C++ class or interface
 - It is fairly simple to write statemachines "by hand" without a code generator
 - Suitable for small systems: state and transition declarations can be const and in RO section